garagehive/garagehive.github.io/docs/garagehive-onlinebooking-setup.md

 [Go back to top](#top)

-### Enable Vehicle Data Lookup by Regions
+### Vehicle Data Lookup Region Setup
-Enabling the Vehicle Data Lookup for the Great Britain, Ireland, and Isle of Man regions allows the identification of licence plates when customers from these areas make an online booking.
+The Vehicle Data Lookup region setup enables the identification of registration numbers for available regions, allowing customers from those areas to make online bookings.
 To enable the Vehicle Data Lookup for these regions:
 1. In the top-right corner, choose the ![](media/search_icon.png) icon, enter **Vehicle Data Lookup Setup**, and choose the related link.

    ![](media/garagehive-vehicle-data-lookup-regions1.png)